Problem · US social proof

 Stage two: identify the fastest path to a US locator point.
 Options include: a US subsidiary of an existing European customer, a pilot with a US-located customer at favourable terms, a joint venture or partnership that creates a US install.
 Even one US locator point shifts the proof score above the threshold.

 Stage three: ship the new reference architecture.
 Replace the website page.
 Rebuild the deck reference slides.
 Update the RFP response template.
 Update the trade-show booth wall.
-The proof now reads at US-procurement axes from every surface the buyer touches.
+The proof now judges at US-procurement axes from every surface the buyer touches.

 Before rebuild (European list as-is)After rebuild (US-scored proof)